greg-js/arch-wiki-md-repo/wiki/_content/english/Ext4.md

 ## Using ext4 per directory encryption

-Linux 4.1 comes with a new Ext4 feature to encrypt directories of a filesystem.[[5]](http://lwn.net/Articles/639427/) [[6]](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=6162e4b0bedeb3dac2ba0a5e1b1f56db107d97ec) [[7]](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=8663da2c0919896788321cd8a0016af08588c656) See also [Quarkslab's blog](http://blog.quarkslab.com/a-glimpse-of-ext4-filesystem-level-encryption.html) entry with a write-up of the features, an overview of the implementation state and practical test results with kernel 4.1\.
+Linux comes with an Ext4 feature to encrypt directories of a filesystem.[[5]](http://lwn.net/Articles/639427/) [[6]](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=6162e4b0bedeb3dac2ba0a5e1b1f56db107d97ec) [[7]](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=8663da2c0919896788321cd8a0016af08588c656) See also [Quarkslab's blog](http://blog.quarkslab.com/a-glimpse-of-ext4-filesystem-level-encryption.html) entry with a write-up of the features, an overview of the implementation state and practical test results with kernel 4.1\.

 Encryption keys are stored in the keyring.
 To get started, make sure you have enabled `CONFIG_KEYS` and `CONFIG_EXT4_ENCRYPTION` kernel options and you have kernel 4.1 or higher.
 Note the Arch default [linux](https://www.archlinux.org/packages/?name=linux) does not have `CONFIG_EXT4_ENCRYPTION` set yet.